-- RG 121.58 These exemptions apply where the financial service has some connection with the financial services provider itself. - RG 121.59 They apply in the following situations: - (a) the financial services provider deals on its own behalf or provides services to a related body corporate; - (b) the financial service is provided in relation to a financial product that the financial services provider issues; or - (c) the financial service is provided in relation to an employee share scheme.
+- RG 121.57 These exemptions apply where the financial service has some connection with the financial services provider itself. - RG 121.58 They apply in the following situations: - (a) the financial services provider deals on its own behalf or provides services to a related body corporate; - (b) the financial service is provided in relation to a financial product that the financial services provider issues; - (c) the financial service is provided in relation to an employee share scheme; - (d) the financial services provider enters into certain dealings on their own behalf or on behalf of a related body corporate or associated entity in relation to an ACCU or EIEU; or - (e) a trustee of an RSE deals in financial products in the ordinary course of the operations of that entity (other than a financial product that is an interest in the RSE).